Maruha 78 (Seven Eight) Thermostat with Long Stroker for Best Radiator Performance

 These specification changes are intended to achieve the engine performance in the stable burning temperatures.

-Photo 6 with MIATA genuine head gaskets for NA8C and for NB8 after M/C shows that NB8 gains the power with less number of water passage holes on the gaskets.
+Photo 6 with MIATA genuine head gaskets for NA8C and for NB8 after M/C shows that NB8 gains power with less number of water passage holes on the gaskets.

 The reduced holes can allow the combustion temperature to rise by decreasing the water flowing through them.